Phone: (512) 833-5000

 Serving Travis County & surrounding areas.

-Dedicated to animal pest control excellence, our staff of professionals at Critter Control includes biologists, zoologists, animal control officers, and anti-cruelty employees.
+Dedicated to animal pest control excellence, our staff of professionals at Critter Control includes biologists, zoologists, and animal control officers.
 Our highly qualified animal control teams can handle nearly any wildlife control issue in Austin, with the help of our unique accumulation of expert knowledge.
 From risky alligator removal to basic bird control, we conduct each job under the highest of humane animal-handling standards.
 Servicing the greater Austin area.

 Austin Wildlife Pressure: Various native and invasive wildlife pests wreak havoc in Austin, TX.
 For instance, nutria are found around the city's wetland areas where they feed on aquatic vegetation, multiply quickly, and invade private gardens when their natural food sources dwindle.
 Coyotes are also a major problem.
 They annoy ranchers and farmers by decimating populations of livestock.
 Finally, feral pig populations continue to rise in Austin and throughout Texas.
 These pests uproot vegetation and trample fields when searching for food.